Podcast: Play in new window | Download

 I’ve expanded on these ideas through courses and even group coaching programs, helping moms live with intention in both their homeschool and personal lives.

-No spy cameras Kristina!
-I just happen to know that you need encouragement to take care of you too!
+No spy cameras, Kristina!
+I just happen to know that you need encouragement to take care of yourself, too!

-I routinely engage women who share similar stories: women depressed and anxious, women dissatisfied with their relationships, those dissatisfied with the connection with their kids, and women who have hard stories before they even became a mother.
+I routinely engage women who share similar stories: women depressed and anxious, women dissatisfied with their relationships, those dissatisfied with their connection with their kids, and women who have hard stories before they even became mothers.

 Turns out, I have learned there is no new hard story under the sun.
 You are not alone!

 No, dear Sarita, you are most definitely not alone.
-None of us are.
+None of us is.
 We only FEEL like we are at times.

 Intentional living: how to navigate life with purpose